VrajMalvi/VrajMalvi/README.md

 # Hello, I'm Vraj Malvi 👋

 Welcome to my GitHub profile!
-I'm Vraj Malvi, a computer science enthusiast with a passion for artificial intelligence and cloud computing.
-Here, you'll find a collection of my projects and contributions related to these exciting fields.
+I'm Vraj Malvi, a computer science enthusiast passionate about artificial intelligence and cloud computing.
+You'll find a collection of my projects and contributions related to these exciting fields here.

 ## About Me